 Effective long-term game monetization is NEVER built on visual and gameplay levels.
 It is embedded into the game structure and that's exactly where most of game developers lag badly behind - while investing heavily in UX and graphics design, they oftentimes start plugging monetization into the game at the final stage of game development which is ultimately wrong.
 And monetization is largely based on the game progress, not its beauty!

-Our analysis of top grossing mobile games shows that 90% of them fall into the below structures (excl. casino and paid games):
+Our analysis of top grossing mobile games shows that 90% of them fall into the below structures (excl. online casino roulette and paid games):